RashedShboul/Clinent-Server/README.md

-Java Client-Server Application
+<h1>Java Client-Server Application</h1>

 This Java client-server application is designed to help you learn about sockets, streams, and buffers.
 The application consists of two main components:

     Server: A server program that listens for incoming client connections, receives messages from clients, processes them, and sends responses back.
     Client: A client program that connects to the server, sends messages to the server, and displays the responses received from the server.

 Features